The District of Columbia

 DC.Gov is the official web portal for District government information and services.
 Launched in 1999, the award-winning web portal has grown to include over 100 websites for District government agencies and topics ranging from sustainability to being an age friendly city to the quadrennial Presidential Inauguration.

-DC.Gov's annual traffic is higher than many comparable population-sized municipalities and counties, with over 14 million visitors making 29 million visits in 2013 (a 7% increase in visitors over 2012).
+DC.Gov's annual traffic is higher than many comparable population-sized municipalities and counties, with over 14 million visitors making 29 million visits in 2013 (an increase of nearly a million visitors and 2.5 million visits over 2012).
 Visitors include District residents and businesses, state and Federal agencies, and visitors from the US and abroad.

 Redesign of DC.Gov Website